terceiro/rmail/README.md

 ## Tests

-This package has a complete unit test suite (requires RubyUnit to run).
+This package has a complete unit test suite.
+To run it, just run `rake` under the top-level directory.
+When submitting patches, please make sure all the tests pass with your changes applied.

 ## Support

-Read the docs or on any bugs, open an issue on our [issue tracker](https://github.com/terceiro/rmail/issues)
+If you found a bug, or even if you think you did but is not completely sure, open an issue on the [issue tracker](https://github.com/terceiro/rmail/issues).

 ## License

  Copyright (C) 2001, 2002, 2003, 2004 Matt Armstrong.
+ Copyright (C) 2015 Antonio Terceiro.
-All rights
+ All rights reserved.
- reserved.

  Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: